-The 4th Annual Reno Darwin Day Celebration of Science and Humanism is scheduled for the afternoon of Sunday February 9, 2014 in the Downtown Reno Library auditorium.
+The 4th Annual Reno Darwin Day Celebration of Science and Humanism was held on the afternoon of Sunday February 9, 2014 in the Downtown Reno Library auditorium.

 Darwin, Wallace, and the Theory of Evolution

 Chris Webster, MS, RPA, President of Digital Technologies in

 Archaeological Consulting LLC

 NCLab - STEM Is More Fun Than You May Think

 Dr. Pavel Solin, PhD, Professor of Applied and Computational

 How Does Free Will Evolve Over Time - The Evolution of Self-Control and Agency

 Caves on Mars, Bikes on the Moon, and Telescopes in the Stratosphere: Exploring New Frontiers for Science Education